Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Convergence Analysis

 Furthermore, we have

-and the asymptotic linear convergence rate of regularized MPI is $\gamma^M$. \end{theorem}
+and the asymptotic linear convergence rate of RMPI is $\gamma^M$. \end{theorem}

-\begin{proof} Since we have proven that regularized MPI is equivalent to inexact Newton method in Theorem \ref{MR-PI as I-NR method}, we use (\ref{I-NR representation of MR-PI}) as the representation of regularized MPI.
+\begin{proof} Since we have proven that RMPI is equivalent to inexact Newton method in Theorem \ref{MR-PI as I-NR method}, we use (\ref{I-NR representation of MR-PI}) as the representation of RMPI.
 First, we prove the norm $\Vert \cdot\Vert_{*}$ is equivalent to infinity norm $\Vert \cdot\Vert_{\infty}$.
 Utilizing the boundedness of the Jacobian and its inverse, we have

 and

 which induces

 Next, we prove the following argument holds for $n\geq1$ using mathematical induction: